 Yemen (2017 – present)

-- Galvanise an international outcry to force the Saudis to lift a blockade that was preventing vital imports of food, fuel, medicines and humanitarian aid.
+- Galvanize international condemnation to force the Saudis to lift a total blockade on Yemen’s air and sea ports that was preventing vital imports of food, fuel, medicines and humanitarian aid in 2017.

 - Prevent a catastrophic, UAE-led attack on the critical port city of Hodeidah, which threatened the lives of 250,000 civilians, and pressure the parties to enter a ceasefire around the city in 2018.

 - Promote a UK court of appeal ruling that UK arms sales to Saudi Arabia were unlawful in 2019.

 - Support Yemenis advocating to the United States, United Kingdom, France, and UN Security Council and Human Rights Council member states, frequently overcoming unfair restrictions placed upon Yemenis traveling internationally.

 - Work with Yemeni and international NGOs on a joint advocacy, media and social media campaign that helped secure the release of 1,081 arbitrary detainees in 2020 — the conflict’s largest ever prisoner exchange.

 - Work with Yemeni and international partners to persuade governments at the UN Human Rights Council between 2017 and 2019, to establish then strengthen the mandate of the UN’s Group of Eminent Experts (GEE) — a mechanism for gathering and sharing evidence to bring accountability for war crimes.

 - Support efforts to reverse funding cuts to the UN’s humanitarian appeal, including coordinating a letter to Secretary of State Mike Pompeo from more than 70 US legislators and supportive coverage on CNN, which helped secure more than 200 million USD of aid funding.